dlangevi/chinese-imersion-tools/README.md

 Currently I think the only thing this will depend on is mongodb and npm.
 Clone the repo, install mongodb and you should be able to run this on your own computer.
-You will also need to write a 'config.json' file which sits in the repo.
+You will also need to write a 'config.json' file and a .env file which sits in the repo.
 Currently most of the user data is stored on the filesystem, and this file tells us where various files should be stored.
 Honestly I wouldn't bother trying to run this until I have moved all fs storage to mongodb

 ## Roadmap for the future